gauditech/gaudi-docs/docs/core-concepts/models.md

 ---
 sidebar_position: 1
-slug: /core-concepts
+slug: /core-concepts/models
 ---

 # Models

 Gaudi provides a powerful data modeling language.
-You can describe your data models and relations using intuitive, human-readable and database agnostic language.
+You can describe your data structure and relationships using intuitive, human-readable and database agnostic language.

-Modeling language consists of 2 core concepts: **model** and **fields**.

 ## Model

-Model is a named group of fields which typically corresponds to a database table.
+Model is a named group of properties which typically corresponds to a database table.

 ```
 model User {